FREE shipping $50+ at TackleDirect

 Lights required by law to be displayed on a boat during periods of reduced visibility or at night, signaling the boat's position and direction.

-Global Positioning System, a device that uses satellite signals to determine precise location.
+Global Positioning System, a navigation device that uses satellite signals to determine precise location.

 VHF Radio: